199ocero/filachat/README.md

 composer require jaocero/filachat
 ```

-Now run the following command to install FilaChatt.
+Now run the following command to setup FilaChat.
 This handles all the migration, seeding, and config.

 ```bash
 php artisan filachat:install